 - our science, technology and innovation,

 - our folk, choral and orchestral music, nursery rhymes,

 - our love of the natural world.

 English culture is opposed by Islam – We don’t see a lot of support for these in Islamic scripture, nor in the public participation by British Muslims in English civil society.
 What’s more, in no Islamic society in the world are any of these features given priority.
 On this basis it is close to certainty that, as Britain becomes more Islamified, we stand to lose each of these – and to lose the whole which is greater than the sum of its parts.

-Our list is bold and proud and looks beyond the clichéd media stereotype of Englishness that sets up a straw-man version of Englishness for ridicule – one that assumes Englishness began in the Victorian era and that it was middle class, and part of a recently made up jingoistic false memory of the British Empire.
+English culture is opposed by Cultural Marxism – Our list is bold and proud and looks beyond the clichéd media stereotype of Englishness that sets up a straw-man version of Englishness for ridicule – one that assumes Englishness began in the Victorian era and that it was middle class, and part of a recently made up, jingoistic, false memory of the British Empire.
 Our list shows it has a longer heritage and a serious, civilisation-forming, world-changing core.

-It is an English trait to define Englishness by reference to catchy trivia: “hot-water bottles instead of a sex life …” is what Jeremy Paxman said timidly.
+It is a jocular English trait to define Englishness by reference to catchy trivia: “hot-water bottles instead of a sex life …” is what Jeremy Paxman said timidly.
 We can do better than that!